The problem of MMT is NOT that is miscommunicated but that it is positively false, i.e. a materially/formally inconsistent theory.

 Warren Mosler, a founder of MMT, says “Deadly Innocent Fraud No.3: Federal Government budget deficits take away savings.
 Fact: Federal Government budget deficits ADD to savings.”
 Or “Any $U.S. government deficit exactly EQUALS the total net increase in the holdings ($U.S. financial assets) of the rest of us ― businesses and households, residents and non residents ― what is called the ‘non government’ sector.
 In other words, government deficits equal increased ‘monetary savings’ for the rest of us, to the penny.
 Simply put, government deficits ADD to our savings (to the penny).
 This is an accounting fact, not theory or philosophy.
 There is no dispute.
 It is basic national income accounting.”

-This “accounting fact” is no fact at all because you and the founding fathers/mothers of MMT and the rest of the MMT crowd is too stupid for the elementary mathematics of macroeconomic accounting.
+This “accounting fact” is no fact at all because you and the founding fathers/mothers of MMT and the rest of the MMT crowd are too stupid for the elementary mathematics of macroeconomic accounting.

 You claim that what is presented on Wikipedia and all over the econblogosphere by the spokespersons of MMT is actually not MMT but you cannot tell what the foundational propositions of MMT are.